-[For associate professor and for tenure,] candidates must show clear and convincing evidence of emerging stature as regional or national authorities unless their work assignments are specifically at the local or state level.
+[For associate professor and for tenure,] candidates must show clear and convincing evidence of emerging stature as regional or national authorities.

 [For professor,] candidates must show clear and convincing evidence of high levels of attainment in the criteria appropriate to their work assignments and the missions of their units.
-Unless the candidates' assignments are specifically regional, they should demonstrate national or international recognition in their fields and the likelihood of maintaining that stature.
+Candidates should demonstrate national or international recognition in their fields and the likelihood of maintaining that stature.

-As noted above, faculty members in the HHSOM are assigned to one or more sub-disciplines: Music Theory, Music Education and Music Therapy, Musicology/Ethnomusicology, Music Performance, Music Composition, and Conducting.
+As noted above, faculty members in the HHSOM are assigned to one or more subdisciplines: Music Composition, Music Theory, Music Education and Music Therapy, Musicology/Ethnomusicology, Music Performance, and Conducting.
 The HHSOM recognizes the unique nature of these sub-disciplines.
 Candidates for promotion and/or tenure must demonstrate excellence in research and creative activity within their area(s) of assignment.
-We also recognize that the dissemination of creative work in the 21st century is rapidly evolving;

-equivalency of accomplishment in new or non-traditional ways will be established by the quantity and quality of peer review intrinsic to that dissemination.
+We also recognize that the dissemination of creative work in the 21st century is rapidly evolving; equivalency of accomplishment in new or non-traditional ways will be established by the quantity and quality of peer review intrinsic to that dissemination.

-The first three sub-disciplines in music are in general allied to traditional scholarship, though with important differences among them.
+The first four sub-disciplines in music are in general allied to traditional scholarship, though with important differences among them.
 Research evidence in these fields must demonstrate a consistent and sustained publication record in recognized venues as described for each field below.
 The expected quantity of published scholarship varies by discipline and research emphasis, as described.
 All areas require several substantive publications to have appeared in nationally recognized, peer-reviewed journals or online publications while at the rank of assistant professor, though other avenues of dissemination (such as film, an editorial role, or the like) can also be substantive or equivalent, depending on scope, audience, and peer review.
 See the descriptions below, addressing each discipline, for the relative value and required quantity of scholarly contributions.